grafana/loki/operator/docs/lokistack/sop.md

 ### Impact

-The lokistack has a warning regarding the configured storage schema.
+The LokiStack warns on a newer object storage schema being available for configuration.

 ### Summary